 Where is Monkey Mountain?

 Yes, or Affenberg in German.
-Located near Lake Constance (Bodensee) in southwest Germany lies 20 hectares of forest with Germany’s largest open-air monkey enclosure home to 200+ Barbary macaques.
-Surprisingly, Barbary macaques feel right at home in Germany, since their native origins are in the high mountains of up to 2000m in Morocco and Algeria.
+Located near Lake Constance (Bodensee) in southwest Germany.
+It lies 20 hectares of forest with Germany’s largest open-air monkey enclosure.
+It is home to 200+ Barbary macaques.
+Surprisingly, Barbary macaques feel right at home in Germany.
+Especially since their native origins are in the high mountains of up to 2000m in Morocco and Algeria.

-Monkey Mountain is not really a mountain but more of a small hill covered in forest, but I was especially interested in it since I have a Bachelor of Science degree in Primatology (study of primates) and any chance I have to observe primates, I am there!
-I must admit though I was a bit apprehensive as I want to ensure that I am supporting a place where the animals are well cared for.
+Monkey Mountain is not really a mountain but more of a small hill covered in forest.
+But I was especially interested in it since I have a Bachelor of Science degree in Primatology (the study of primates).
+And any chance I have to observe primates, I am there!
+I must admit though I was a bit apprehensive.
+I always want to ensure that I am supporting a place where the animals are well cared for.
 Fortunately, I had a friend who had been there and has worked in animal welfare and she had a good impression of it, so off we went.

 Grooming was another popular behavior.
-Typically, lower ranking individuals will groom higher ranking individuals in the hopes of getting into their good graces and having them protect them should they ever get into a fight with another member of the group.
-For the high ranking individuals it’s like the equivalent of getting an hours long massage everyday -ahhh the good life.
+Typically, lower-ranking individuals will groom higher-ranking individuals in the hopes of getting into their good graces and having them protect them should they ever get into a fight with another member of the group.
+For the high ranking individuals, it’s like the equivalent of getting an hour-long massage every day -ahhh the good life.

 Monkey Mountain was my last day trip from Stuttgart with the Stuttgart girls, who thoughtfully planned such a fun excursion (thanks so much Ashley) and I thoroughly enjoyed it.
 Not surprisingly it is also a popular attraction for families.
 I plan to go again, but this time in May when all the babies are born!